edenhaus/ha-prosenic/README.md

 In this way we can test it massively, check it for any bug and make it **robust enough** to be seamlessly integrated with Homeassistant.

-For now, the component has been integrated as a custom component into [HACS](hacs).
+For now, the component has been integrated as a custom component into [HACS][hacs].

 ## Installation
 You can install this component in two ways: via HACS or manually.